kogakure/website-11ty-stefanimhoff.de/src/posts/2014/gulp-tutorial-5-javascripts-browserify.md

 });
 ```

-This task has some additional utilities for handling errors and logging the bundling process.
+This task has additional utilities for handling errors and logging the bundling process.
 Put these into a `util` folder in your `gulp` folder:

 #### gulp/util/bundleLogger.js